 - Fish; Bass, Salmon, Mackerel, Sardines, Tuna, Red snapper, Tilapia, Trout

 Nuts – keep on hand for those times when a healthy snack is required but be careful to keep it to a handful, not a whole packet.
+BTW, Cashews are not actually nuts and are high in lectins so best avoided.

 - Macadamia nuts